 Background: The carotid artery must be avoided during stellate ganglion block.
 However, information on optimal neck position during the ultrasound-guided approach is limited.
-Objective: To investigate the relation between the target area of the procedure and the carotid artery in accordance with different neck positions.
+Objective: To investigate the relation between the target area of the procedure and the carotid artery in different neck positions.
 Design: Observational study.
 Setting: Tertiary university.
 Participants: A total of 30 sides of the neck from 18 healthy participants were included.
 Methods: An ultrasound transducer was placed at the level of the anterior tubercle of C6 with a short-axis view for measuring the distance from the tip of the C6 anterior tubercle to the margin of the carotid artery.
 The participants were first examined through ultrasonography in 3 different rotational neck positions (neutral, semicontralateral rotation, and full-contralateral rotation), in the supine position.
 After changing to the lateral decubitus position, the measurement was performed again in the same 3 neck positions.
 Main Outcome Measures: The C6 anterior tubercle to carotid distance was measured with ultrasound.
 Results: The C6 anterior tubercle to carotid distance was the longest with full-contralateral neck rotation (P <.05).
 The distance was longer in the semicontralateral neck rotation compared with the neutral neck position (P <.05).
 Supine or decubitus positions did not affect the distance.
 Conclusions: We suggest that the full-contralateral neck rotation posture in either the supine or decubitus position is most beneficial for avoiding damage to the carotid artery during the ultrasound-guided stellate ganglion block.
 Level of Evidence: Not applicable.

 ASJC Scopus subject areas